reactjs/react.dev/beta/src/content/reference/react/useMemo.md

 ### `useMemo(calculateValue, dependencies)` {/*usememo*/}

-Call `useMemo` at the top level of your component to declare a memoized value:
+Call `useMemo` at the top level of your component to cache a calculation between re-renders:

 ```js
 import { useMemo } from 'react';